-- 1. Goods or services above a transaction value of R200 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy. - 2.
-No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than

-- through a competitive bidding process. - 3.
+- 1. Goods or services above a transaction value of R200 000 (VAT included) may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy. - No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process. - 3.
 Verification by the Chief Financial Officer prior to advertisement of bids above R10 million.
-The following information must be submitted by the executive/senior manager responsible for the vote to the CFO prior to the public advertisement of any bids in excess of R10 million (all applicable Taxes included): - (i) Proof that the budgetary provision exists for procurement of the goods and services and /or infrastructure projects; - (ii) Any ancillary budgetary implications related to the bid, for example, if the project is for the acquisition of a municipal asset, does budgetary provision exist for the operation of the asset, maintenance cost relating to the asset, administration cots and rehabilitation/renewal costs: - (iii) Any Multi-years budgetary implications, for example, if the project will take more than one financial year, the estimated expenditure per financial year - (iv) Goods, service and/or infrastructure projects above the value of R10 million (all applicable taxes included) may only be advertised after the CFO has verified in writing that budgetary provision exists for the commencement of the particular project - (v) Requirements may not be deliberately split into part or items of lesser value merely to avoid the information being submitted - (vi) Contracts above the value of R10 million (all applicable taxes included) may only be awarded to the preferred bidder after Chief Financial Officer has verified in writing that the budgetary provision exists for the acquisition of the goods, infrastructure projects and/or services and that it is consistent with the Integrated Development Plan.
+The following information must be submitted by the executive/senior manager responsible for the vote to the CFO prior to the public advertisement of any bids in excess of R10 million (all applicable Taxes included): - (i) Proof that the budgetary provision exists for procurement of the goods and services and /or infrastructure projects; - (ii) Any ancillary budgetary implications related to the bid, for example, if the project is for the acquisition of a municipal asset, does budgetary provision exist for the operation of the asset, maintenance cost relating to the asset, administration cots and rehabilitation/renewal costs; - (iii) Any Multi-years budgetary implications, for example, if the project will take more than one financial year, the estimated expenditure per financial year - (iv) Goods, service and/or infrastructure projects above the value of R10 million (all applicable taxes included) may only be advertised after the CFO has verified in writing that budgetary provision exists for the commencement of the particular project - (v) Requirements may not be deliberately split into part or items of lesser value merely to avoid the information being submitted - (vi) Contracts above the value of R10 million(all applicable taxes included) may only be awarded to the preferred bidder after Chief Financial Officer has verified in writing that the budgetary provision exists for the acquisition of the goods, infrastructure projects and/or services and that it is consistent with the Integrated Development Plan. - (vii)Requirements of MFMA Circular No. 62 Municipal Finance Management Act No. 56 of 2003 relating to procurement of goods and services in excess of 10 million, be implemented dealing with procurement goods or services contracts in excess of R10 million

-20. Process for competitive bidding
+19. Process for competitive bidding